 The Gulf of Maine is the powerhouse of our coastal economy and cultural heritage.
-Every day, we work with wide array of marine stakeholders to nurture both ecologic and economic resilience in this community.Jonathan Labaree Chief Community OfficerJonathan Labaree Chief Community Officer
+Every day, we work with a wide array of marine stakeholders to nurture both ecologic and economic resilience in this community.Jonathan Labaree Chief Community OfficerJonathan Labaree Chief Community Officer

 Community Action Areas